These homemade gluten-free graham crackers are easy to make and far superior to store bought. And the crumb crust is as

 - Score the sheet of dough into rectangles using a pizza or pastry wheel (or a knife) and a straight edge or ruler.
 Use the non pointy end of a wooden skewer (or a fork) to poke holes throughout the dough.

 - Bake the graham crackers for 30-33 minutes, or until lightly browned and slightly puffy.
 They will crisp up upon cooling completely.

 Making the Crust

 - Preheat the oven to 350° F.

 - In the bowl of a food processor, process broken up graham crackers into coarse crumbs.
-Add sugar and 3 tbsp butter and pulse until the texture of wet sand (if it doesn't stick together when pressed between your fingers, add 1 more tablespoon of melted butter and process again).
+Add sugar and 3 tablespoon butter and pulse until the texture of wet sand (if it doesn't stick together when pressed between your fingers, add 1 more tablespoon of melted butter and process again).
 Press mixture onto the bottom and up the sides of a pie plate.
 Use something with a flat bottom, such as a measuring cup or a glass, to press the crumbs together.

 - Bake for 10 minutes.
 Allow to cool before filling as per your favorite recipe instructions.